phalcon/documentation/docs/annotations.md

 $adapter->setAnnotationsLimit(500);
 ```

 The default value `0` preserves the original unbounded behavior. `getAnnotationsLimit()` returns the current cap.
-The
-cap applies uniformly to every adapter (`Apcu`, `Memory`, `Stream`, custom) because the methods live on
+The cap applies uniformly to every adapter (`Apcu`, `Memory`, `Stream`, custom) because the methods live on [Phalcon\Annotations\Adapter\AbstractAdapter][annotations-adapter-abstractadapter].
-[Phalcon\Annotations\Adapter\AbstractAdapter][annotations-adapter-abstractadapter].

 ## Examples

 ### Controller-based Access

 You can use annotations to define which areas are controlled by the ACL.
-This can be achieved by registering a plugin in
-the events manager listening to the `beforeExecuteRoute` event, or simply by implementing the method in your base
+This can be achieved by registering a plugin in the events manager listening to the `beforeExecuteRoute` event, or by implementing the method in your base controller.
-controller.

 First, set the annotations manager in your DI container: